ExpositionEngineering/fs-102-exposition-engineering-podcast-audio-identity-Dawsont03/writing/characterization/podcast_audio_identity.md

 You must retype the sentence here in order to digitally sign your pledge.

-"I adhered to the Allegheny College Honor Code while completing this project."
 I adhered to the Allegheny College Honor Code while completing this project.

 **IMPORTANT:** If you do not type the required sentence then the course